codeestefane/codeestefane/README.md

 ### I'm an undergraduate researcher in AutoML and I'm studying Data Science and Machine Learning!

+My main projects are:
+- A website for sharing data on dengue fever in Apucarana.
+You can access the site at this <a href="https://dengue.apucarana.pr.gov.br">link<\a>!
+- A repository of supervised machine learning algorithms implemented from scratch!
+- A replica of the Snake game built with JavaScript!
 <!--
 **codeestefane/codeestefane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.